 At third base there were two players who come to mind.
-One was Stan Jok from Buffalo N.Y and the other was a career minor leaguer as well Steve Demeter.
-Demeter had his biggest success with Rochester Red Wings and is one of their honoured players.
+One was Stan Jok from Buffalo N.Y., and the other was a career minor-leaguer as well.
+His name was Steve Demeter.
+Demeter had his biggest success with the Rochester Red Wings and is one of their honoured players.

-In the outfield there was a fellow by the name of Archie Wilson who played left field.
-The centerfielder was Sam Jethroe who besides being one of the earliest black players in the Majors was also Rookie of the Year in 1950.
-The right fielder was a longtime Maple Leaf Lew Morton.
+In the outfield, there was a fellow by the name of Archie Wilson who played left field.
+The centre-fielder was Sam Jethroe who, besides being one of the earliest black players in the Majors, was also Rookie of the Year in 1950.
+The right-fielder was a longtime Maple Leaf Lew Morton.
 He had been with the Leafs for so long they even had a special day for him.

 The pitchers that come to mind had some strange names.
 There was Lynn Lovenguth who had a cup of coffee in the majors.
 There were two pitchers name Johnson.
 One was Don and the other’s name was Connie.
 Being a kid I thought it weird for a pitcher to have a girls first name.
 The big relief pitcher was Bobby Tiefenauer.
 He also pitched in the majors for a long time.
 He came with the moniker “Tief for Relief”

-The first Manager I recall was Luke Sewell who a catcher in the majors as well as a player manager for the St. Louis Browns and the coach was Bruno Betzel.
-Another manager I recall was multiple time all star in the majors Dixie Walker who had a brother who also managed in the majors Harry “the Hat” Walker.
+The first Manager I recall was Luke Sewell, a catcher in the majors as well as a player-manager for the St. Louis Browns.
+The coach was Bruno Betzel.
+Another manager I recall was multiple time all star in the majors Dixie Walker who had a brother who also managed in the majors – Harry “the Hat” Walker.